30 Bubble Gum Facts That Will Blow Your Mind

 This shift actually helped manufacturers move away from relying on trees to make their bubble gum.

-Bubble Gum Is Sticky Because of the Polymer Base
+Bubble Gum Is Sticky Because of Its Polymer Base

 The combination of synthetic polymers, plasticizers and resins are what make bubble gum so sticky and stretchy.